nansencenter/openwind/README.md

 - winddir is either:
   - a file readable by Nansat, containing wind direction (U10 and V10)
   - an integer indicating constant wind direction (0 from North, 90 from East etc)
-  - a string 'wind_archive': matching wind field is obtained from local file archive.
-See templates/mapper_wind_archive_template.py for configuration.
-  - the string 'online' [DEFAULT]: NCEP GFS model wind is downloaded from NCEP NOMADS, if available for the time of the SAR image
+  - name (string) of a mapper with functionality to find a wind file (online or on local disk) matching the SAR image time [DEFAULT: 'ncep_wind_online']

 - pixelsize is given in meters (500 m by default).
-Use pixelsize='fullres' for no resizing (usually not recommended).
+Use pixelsize='fullres' for no resizing (usually not recommended, unless image is small or cropped).

 To see explanation of all features:
 ```